ricko2001/Genealogy-scripts/README.md

 Makes changes to GroupTable and TagTable.
 Release are available as zip files.

+### RM -Citation Sort Order
+A utility to allow the user to re-order the listing of citations attached to Persons, Names, or Facts.
+Uses python module RMDate.py in RM -Dates and Sort Dates

 ## NOT RELEASED
 ### RM -SQL for creating useful groups